-Context and Impact indicators 17/12/2021 into predominantly rural, intermediate and predominantly urban.
+Context and Impact indicators 17/09/2021 For 2: The distribution of employment by type of region has been calculated using the Commission's urban-rural typology, which classifies NUTS 3 regions into predominantly rural, intermediate and predominantly urban.
 For 3: Eurostat's Labour Force Survey (LFS) is the main data source for the domain employment.
 The EU LFS is a large household sample survey providing quarterly results on labour participation of people aged 15 years and over (16 years and over in Spain, Italy and the UK, 15-74 years in Estonia, Latvia, Hungary, Finland, Sweden and Denmark).
 In the Eurostat LFS database (according to the NACE rev.2 divisions) agriculture corresponds to "crop and animal production, hunting and related activities" (A01), while forestry means "forestry and logging" (A02), the food industry is equal to "manufacture of food products" (C10) and "manufacture of beverages" (C11) and "manufacture of tobacco products" (C12), tourism corresponds to "accommodation" (I55) and "food and beverage service activities" (I56).